 - (d) Take the following values and assess whether they should be used based on the latest available information: - i.
-Booked capacity at the time of producing the FCC for Gas Year Y - Booked capacity and consideration specifically to those which have User Commitment16 for the Gas Year for which the FCC is being produced - PARCA Capacity Value if progressed to Stage 2 of the PARCA17 at the ii. time of producing the FCC for Gas Year Y: - PARCA reserved capacity for the Gas Year for which the FCC is being produced - PARCA reserved capacity taken from start date of when capacity is required - (e) The values will be converted into kWh/d to produce the FCC value for the applicable Gas Year per Exit point.
+Booked capacity at the time of producing the FCC for Gas Year Y - Booked capacity and consideration specifically to those which have User Commitment for the Gas Year for which the FCC is being produced - ii.
+PARCA Capacity Value if progressed to Stage 2 of the PARCA12 at the time of producing the FCC for Gas Year Y: - PARCA reserved capacity for the Gas Year for which the FCC is being produced - PARCA reserved capacity taken from start date of when capacity is required - (e) Use any forward looking knowledge site is not operational in future then zero the FCC value and repeat steps 20 (a,b,c,d). - (f) The values will be converted into kWh/d to produce the FCC value for the applicable GAs Year per Exit point.